rsanchez/craft-cli/README.md

 ### Install Plugin

-Install a plugin from a Github repository.
+Install a plugin from a GitHub repository.

 ```
 craft install:plugin pixelandtonic/ElementApi